MORE THAN JUST a Roof and a bed – an opportunity to rebuild lives

 For our residents who are ready to take the next step on from The Elms, but still require support, our Move On Service is there to help with this transition.

-Residents are offered a place in shared accommodation where one of our key workers with support them weekly, then fortnightly, for up to 18 months.
+Residents are offered a place in shared accommodation where one of our key workers will support them weekly, then fortnightly, for up to 18 months.
 This gives them the opportunity to develop skills and confidence to live independently, cook their own food, and find employment.

 This service supports residents who are moving from The Elms into council, social housing or private rented accommodation for up to 12 months.